Aims and Scope

 TYPES OF ARTICLES

-News and editorials are invited.
-Editorials are brief discussions of recently published papers usually in other leading journals by the authors of the original papers.
+Commentaries and Editorials are generally invited.
+Brief discussions of recently published papers in Oncoscience and elsewhere.
 There is the strict word limit – 800 words and no more than 7 references.
-No more than 3 co-authors, including corresponding author, are allowed.
+Special reference format:

 There is no page limit, no reference limit.
 Any number of pages and references.
 Up to 14 figures.